stanford-oval/cs224v-fall2022/hw2/instructions/part-2.md

 ```

 After the evaluation finishes, you will now have `./<DOMAIN>/eval/2.results` and `./<DOMAIN>/eval/2.debug`.
-How is your accuracy?
+Now, how is your accuracy?
 Is it better than model 1?

 ## Compare model 1 and 2
-Follow the same instruction in part 1 to start the almond server (set `--nlu_model 2` when starting the nlu server).
+Follow the same instruction in part 1 to start the Genie server (set `--nlu_model 2` when starting the nlu server).
 Try the same commands you tested in part 1.
 Does the model perform better now?

 Pick five examples from the eval set that are parsed correctly in both part 1 and 2, i.e., the ones in `eval/annotated.tsv` but not in `eval/1.debug` and `eval/2.debug`.
 Try to paraphrase them, and test them on both model 1 and model 2.
 How do they perform?
 Which one is more robust?